is0xjh25/comp30022-it-project-backend/README.md

 * Insert customer detail into db
 * Update customer detail into db
 * Delete customer in db
+* Record recent activity of use
+* Able to update user details
+* Change password will clean token and send email for safety
+* Verify email when user register
+* Resend verify email when pending user try to login or reset password
+* TodoList backend API, query TodoList and create TodoList
+* Move all constants about email to a constant class
+* Transfer ownership of organization
+* Basic CRUD for Event
+* Get recent contact
+* Automatically record recent contact when get contact details
+* Update&delete todo list
+* Search member in department and organization
+* Get Event based on time period
+* Get start time of all the events of this user
+* Get statistic information of events & to do lists for this user
+* Get user’s event amount in a month by given year and month
+* Implemented to-do list Get-Create-Update-Delete tests
+* Change time zone to GMT
+* Add NullOrNotBlank annotation
+* Add DTO for page
+* update date-format(LocalDateTime) to yyyy-MM-dd'T'HH:mm:ss.SSS'Z'
+* Modify: upload and download User photo
+* Add: upload contact photo and return base64 photo
+* Modify: move exception to common package
+* Add: Leave department and organization
+* Add: achieve single sign on(SSO)
+* Add: check whether login from new place

 ## Installation and Getting Started